yashwanth-gh/DSA_daily_with_Cpp/README.md

 - **Readme.md**: Information about the repository.
 This also includes solution code of the user for the respective problems.
 - **ProgressLog.md**: Daily tracking of Progress.
 Information about problems which were solved and problems which were attempted
+- **[Progress Log]**: Folder having ProgressLog .md of different Contributors.
 - **[Named folders]**: Folders related to different topics which Includes Problems set that contributors solved.

 ## Progress Tracker 📊

-Check out my [Progress Log](ProgressLog.md) to see my daily progress and the problems I've been working on.
+Check out my [Progress Log](Progress%20Log\Yashwanth\ProgressLog.md) to see my daily progress and the problems I've been working on.

 ## Contributions and Discussions 💬